Instant Delivery

 1. Filing IRS Form 940

 Employers have to file the Form 940, the employer’s annual FUTA return, which reports the employer’s federal unemployment tax liability.
-This form included the total wages paid during the year, adjustments for any state unemployment tax credit and taxable FUTA wages, the final tax dues, and Form 940 that is due annually or by the 31st of January, including the previous calendar year.
+This form included the total wages paid during the year, adjustments for any state unemployment tax credit and taxable FUTA wages, the final tax dues, and Form 940, which is due annually or by the 31st of January, including the previous calendar year.

 2. Quarterly Tax Deposits